 Choosing the Right Pump Setup For Your ApplicationLearn about flooded suction, submersible, and self-priming pumps and how to choose the correct pump for your project.

 There are three main pump setups or deployments that cover most, if not all pump and dredging applications.
 It is very important to choose the right pump orientation in order to maximize your pump capability.

 - Flooded Suction

 Flooded Suction Pumps

-It is important to make sure that the material is not so thick or viscous that even though it is above the pump it still will not gravity feed into the pump.
+It is important to make sure that the material is not so thick or viscous that even though it is above the pump it fails to gravity feed into the pump.
 In a case like this, it is important to incorporate a vacuum pump in order to create enough of a vacuum to help feed the liquid or slurry into the pump.
 Please refer to the self-priming application below for more detailed information.

-Since the pump is self-priming, this means the pump can be mounted outside of the material needed to be pumped.
+Since the pump is self-priming, this means the pump can be mounted above and outside of the material being pumped.
 This type of pump setup allows for greater mobility and use for multiple applications.
-Additionally, since the pump is mounted apart from the material, maintenance and repairs are much easier as the pump components are not submerged or otherwise hard to reach.
-Self-priming pumps can be trailer or skid mounted for greater flexibility depending on your needs.
+Sump cleanout and dewatering projects are